-19. A well organised cell maintains homeostasis, i.e., (ii) R constant internal chemical composition.
-It is, therefore, able to perform basic functions such as respiration, obtaining nutrition, clearing of waste, forming new proteins, etc. If them in the organisation of a cell is destroyed, it will not be able to (iii) Theorem (iii)

-maintain homeostasis and thus will not be able to perform above said basic function and such cell will ultimately die.
+19. A well organised cell maintains homeostasis, i.e., constant internal chemical composition.
+It is, therefore, able to perform basic functions such as respiration, obtaining nutrition, clearing of waste, forming new proteins, etc. If the organisation of a cell is destroyed, it will not be able to maintain homeostasis and thus will not be able to perform above said basic function and such cell will ultimately die.

-S. No. Type of cell Characteristic feature

-(i) Plant cell Large vacuole which acts as storage organelle.
-Cell wall prevents bursting of cell.
-Undifferentiated nuclear region and organelles are not membrane-bound.
+S. No. Type of cell Characteristic feature (i) Plant cell Large vacuole which acts as storage organelle. (ii) Plant cell Cell wall prevents bursting of cell. (iii) Prokaryotic cell Undifferentiated nuclear region and organelles are not membrane-bound.

-(ii) Plant cell

-(iii) Prokaryotic cell